picodata/picodata/doc/adr/2025-09-22-webui-auth-jwt.md

 Required error types:
 - `wrongCredentials` - the user has submitted a wrong token or login credentials, the request cannot be fulfilled;
 - `sessionExpired` - user's token has expired, and they need to be redirected back to the login form.
+- `authDisabled` - user tried to log in, but auth is disabled, so it's impossible to generate valid tokens.

 Any additional situational error types should follow the same `camelCase` format.